-Benefit Description Diabetes Services and Supplies (Continued) Prior Approval for you.
-The Prior Approval process is initiated by calling: 1-800-708-4414 .
+Benefit Description Diabetes Services and Supplies (Continued) initiated by calling: 1-800-708-4414 .
 Please see section I.F.
 PRIOR APPROVAL for more information.
-10 .
-Dialysis 1-800-708-44 14.
-Flease see section i.i.
-FRION AFFROVAL for more information. , , , , , , , , , , , , , , , , , , , The Plan covers dialysis on an inpatient, outpatient or at home basis.
+12 .
+Dialysis The Plan covers dialysis on an inpatient, outpatient or at home basis.
 When federal law permits Medicare to be the primary payer, you must apply for Medicare and also pay any Medicare premium.
 When Medicare is primary (or would be primary if the Member were timely enrolled), the Plan will cover only those costs that exceed what would be payable by Medicare.
 Coverage for dialysis in the home includes non-durable medical supplies, and drugs and equipment necessary for dialysis.
 Prior Approval Required: You must notify HPHC in advance of any planned inpatient admission to a Non-Plan Medical Facility.
 Also, Prior Approval is required for any services provided in the home.
-If you use a Plan Provider located within Massachusetts, Maine, and New Hampshire, he/she will notify HPHC of your inpatient admission or seek Prior Approval for you.
-The Prior Approval process is initiated by calling: 1-800-708-4414 .
+The Prior Approval process is initiated by calling: 1-800-708-4414.
 Please see section I.F.
 PRIOR APPROVAL for more information.
-11 .
+13 .
 Drug Coverage You have limited coverage for drugs received during inpatient and outpatient treatment under this Benefit Handbook.
 This coverage is described in Subsection 1, below.
 1) Your Coverage under this Benefit Handbook This Benefit Handbook covers the following: a.
 Drugs Received During Inpatient Care.
 The drug is administered to you while you are an inpatient at a hospital, Skilled Nursing Facility or other medical facility at which Covered Benefits are provided to you on an inpatient basis. b.
 Drugs Received During Outpatient or Home Care.
 These drugs are known as "Medical Drugs."
-A Medical Drug is administered to you either (1) in a doctor's office or other outpatient medical facility, or (2) at home while you are receiving home care services or receiving drugs administered by home infusion services.
+A Medical Drug is a drug prescribed to treat a medical, mental health or substance use disorder condition that is administered to you either (1) in a doctor's office or other outpatient medical facility, or (2) at home while you are receiving home care services or receiving drugs administered by home infusion services.
 Medical Drugs cannot be self-administered.
 The words "cannot be self-administered" mean that the active participation of skilled medical personnel is always required to take the drug.
 When a Member is receiving drugs in the home, the words "cannot be self-administered" will also include circumstances in which a family member or friend is trained to administer the drug and ongoing supervision by skilled medical personnel is required.
 An example of a drug that cannot be self-administered is a drug that must be administered intravenously.
 Examples of drugs that can be self-administered are drugs that can be taken in pill form and drugs that are typically self-injected by the patient. c.
+Intravenous Immunoglobulin (IVIG) therapy is covered for the treatment of pediatric autoimmune neuropsychiatric disorders associated with streptococcal infections (PANDAS) and pediatric acute-onset neuropsychiatric syndrome (PANS). d.
 Drugs and Supplies.
 Coverage is provided for certain diabetes equipment and supplies.
 Please see the benefits for "Diabetes Services and Supplies" for the details of those benefits.
-No coverage is provided under this Benefit Handbook for: (1) drugs that have not been approved by the United States Food and Drug Administration; (2) drugs the Plan excludes or limits, including, but not limited to, drugs for cosmetic purposes or weight loss; and (3) any drug that is obtained at an outpatient pharmacy except covered diabetes equipment and supplies, as explained above.
+No coverage is provided under this Benefit Handbook for: (1) drugs that have not been approved by the United States Food and Drug Administration;